 This means that we would like to generate the 5 best solutions to the model.
 We then click OK and then run the Solve command.
 The solver sees that the K-Best feature is being requested, and it automatically generates the 5 best solutions to the model.

-At which point, we are presented with the following dialog box:
+With the "Display Preview Window" checked, we are presented with the following dialog box: